Add Custom Attributes

 Overview

 Custom attributes can be used to associate additional information with supported catalog objects.
-For example, a quick service restaurant hires an order-ahead manager.
-The order-ahead partner needs additional information for each menu item:
+For example, a quick service restaurant uses an order-ahead application from a partner developer.
+The application needs additional information for each menu item:

-• A partner-specific menu item name, such as "Chicken" instead of the original item name of "CHK".
+• An application-specific menu item name, such as "Chicken" instead of the original item name of "CHK".

 • Allergen information.

-The seller can have a custom attribute added to a CatalogItem object in the restaurant catalog that exposes those additional details.
+Because catalog items don't have properties for this information, the seller can have custom attributes added to a CatalogItem object in their catalog to capture the additional details.

 Link to section